Conformally covariant boundary correlation functions with a quantum group: The spin chain - Coulomb gas correspondence

-Translation invariance and scaling covariance were shown for all basis functions $\FWint^{(x_{0})}$ in Lemma \ref{lem: translation and scaling of basis functions}.
-We will now show that if a vector $v$ is in a trivial (one-dimensional) subrepresentation of the entire tensor product, then the corresponding function $\sF[v]$ transforms covariantly under all Möbius transformations.
-The covariance weights are $h_{1,d_{i}}$, given by \eqref{eq: Kac labeled conformal weights}.
+Translation invariance and scaling covariance were shown for all basis functions $\FWint^{(x_{0})}$ in Lemma~\ref{lem: translation and scaling of basis functions}.
+We will now show that if a vector $v$ is in a trivial (one-dimensional) subrepresentation of the entire tensor product, then the corresponding function $\sF[v]$ transforms covariantly under all M\"obius transformations as in~\eqref{eq: Mobius covariance for a function}, with covariance weights $h_{1,d_{i}}$ given by~\eqref{eq: Kac labeled conformal weights}.

-We first record a property of the integrand, which will be used in the proof of Möbius covariance. \begin{lem} If $\ell=\frac{1}{2}\sum_{i=1}^{n}(d_{i}-1)$, then the function $f^{(\ell)}$ satisfies the partial differential equation
+We first record a property of the integrand, which will be used in the proof of M\"obius covariance. \begin{lem} If $\ell=\frac{1}{2}\sum_{i=1}^{n}(d_{i}-1)$, then the function $f^{(\ell)}$ satisfies the partial differential equation